-This preparation proved successful while administering the November 2020 presidential general election.
-As a result of the COVID-19 global pandemic, the Governor's two Executive Orders (N-64-20 and N-67-20), and related legislation (Assembly Bill 860 - Berman and Senate Bill 423 - Umberg) permitting the County Clerk/Elections office to conduct the presidential general election under a "VCA-like" voting model, the County Clerk/Elections office mailed over 173,000 ballots to all active registered voters in the county and made available 18 in-person voting sites open for four days, and 21 mail ballot drop-off locations open for nearly a month.
-The VoteMobile was also deployed for nearly a month at locations across the county, for in-person voting and as a mail ballot drop-off location.
+This preparation proved successful while administering the November 2020 Presidential General election.
+As a result of the COVID-19 global pandemic, the Governor's two Executive Orders (N-64-20 and N-67-20), and related legislation (AB 860 (Berman) and Senate Bill 423 (Umberg)) permitted the County Clerk/Elections office to conduct the Presidential General election under a "VCA-like" voting model, the County Clerk/Elections office mailed over 173,000 ballots to all active registered voters in the county and made available 18 in-person voting sites open for four days, and 21 mail ballot drop-off locations open for nearly a month.
+The VoteMobile was also deployed during the voting period to locations across the county, for in-person voting and as a mail ballot drop-off location.

-The County Clerk/Elections Department again operated under a "VCA-like" model for the September 14, 2021, California Gubernatorial Recall Election.
+The County Clerk/Elections Department again operated under a "VCA-like" model for the

+September 14, 2021, California Gubernatorial Recall Election.
 Over 175,000 ballots were mailed to the county's active registered voters, 21 mail ballot drop-off locations were open for nearly a month, 18 in-person voting sites were open for four days of in-person voting, and the VoteMobile was again across the county for nearly a month for in-person voting and mail ballot drop-off.